ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

    xiii.
 If required, modify the auto-generated ingestion Job ID in the **Job Details**.

    xiv.
-Select the IBM Analytics Engine (Spark) from the **Select engine** list.
+Select the Spark engine from the **Select engine** list.
 The registered Spark engines are listed here.

    xv.
 Select a pre-defined **Job size** from the options listed.
 The job size is set to the preferred option based on the file size automatically.
 The user can also select one of the following options.